-I am a traveling teacher in the deathcare profession visiting mortuary colleges and funeral homes all across the USA through ICCFA, CANA, Doth and other professional organizations.
+I am a teacher, trainer & speaker who works with associations, conferences, mortuary colleges and funeral homes all across the USA through ICCFA, CANA, Doth and other professional organizations.

 I blend parts of Eastern-based wellness traditions into modern deathcare to help my clients offer their families a new level of service.